-Applications showing all three ORs above 1.0 will typically receive the maximum of 2 points.
-If all three operating ratios are not consistently above or below 1.0, points will be awarded based on how many years were less than 1.0, whether the OR trend is increasing or decreasing, how high the bill is for 5,000 gallons, and if the narrative gives any explanation of why the ORs are less than 1.00.
+To receive the maximum 2 points for operating ratios, the narrative must show a calculation that all three ORs are at least 1.00.
+If all three operating ratios fluctuate, points will be awarded based on the narrative discussion and how many years were above 1.00, whether the OR trend is increasing or decreasing, and how high the bill is for 5,000 gallons.
 Ensure the application form includes the utility’s rate increase and bill collection history to receive full consideration.